consensus-shipyard/consensuslab/.github/ISSUE_TEMPLATE/task.md

 ---
-name: ✅ Task
+name: "✅ Task"
 about: Creating a new task (stand-alone or as part of a project)?
 title: "✅ | TASK_TITLE"
 labels: "✅ Task"
-assignees: ""
+assignees: ''

 ---